mehedihjoy0/GPhotos-Unlimited/README.md

 6. Reboot your device.
 7. Wait untill the existing version of "Google Photos" automatically be uninstalled and installed the module version.

->[Don't try to install/update "Google Photos" from "Google Play Store"]
+>⚠️Don't try to install/update "Google Photos" from "Google Play Store"

 ## Troubleshooting